Convert OnlineConvertOnline

 Furlongs

-Follow these steps to convert given length from the units of Kens to the units of Furlongs.
+Follow these steps to convert given Kens value from Kens units to Furlongs units.

 1. Enter the input Kens value in the text field.

-2. The calculator converts the given Kens into Furlongs in realtime ⌚ using the conversion formula, and displays under the Furlongs label.
-You do not need to click any button.
-If the input changes, Furlongs value is re-calculated, just like that.
+2. The given Kens is converted to Furlongs in realtime ⌚ using the formula, and displayed under the Furlongs label.

 3. You may copy the resulting Furlongs value using the Copy button.

-The formula to convert given length from Kens to Furlongs is:
+To convert given length from Kens to Furlongs, use the following formula.

 Calculation